KeithSloan/OpenStudioWorkBench/README.md

 Investingating creating the data as per OpenStudio's Skectcher plug and gbxml.

+## FreeCAD setting
+  Set the FreeCAD Preference for Document - Allow duplicate object labels in one document

 ## Gui Icons

     * Build GBxml Group Structure ( For testing )